Parks and Recreation

-Please see the Special Events Permits section of this website to fill out a special event permit application.
-You can also call the Facility Booking Coordinator at (780) 799-5865.
+Please see the Special Event Permits section of this website and download a special event permit application.
+You can also call the Facility Booking Coordinator at 780-799-5865.
 Alcohol is not permitted in public parks.

 I want to use the band shell at Borealis Park for my event.
 How do I book it?